 Returns a module that contains the definitions of the file "foo" relative to the current file.
-See Referring to Other Files.

-3.9.2 Module Type Expressions
+3.9.3 Module Type Expressions

 Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module type.
 They can specify of course that a module contains a submodule of a specific module type.